Code of Ethics

 The decision of the Board of Directors regarding the member's appeal shall be final.

-- The Ethical Practices Committee Chair shall maintain a Book of Precedents that shall form the basis for future findings of the Committee.
+- The Ethical Practices Committee Chair and Staff Liaison shall maintain electronic records that shall form the basis for future findings of the Committee.

 CONFIDENTIALITY AND RECORDS